 Designed for instructor pilots seeking the CFI Airplane Instrument rating.
 Covers all required instrument flying maneuvers from the right seat of the instrument training airplane such as instrument departures, en route navigation, and instrument approach to landings.
 Prepares students for the required FAA Flight Instructor Instrument Airplane Practical Test.
 May be delivered online.

 Prepares students for flight in complex multi-engine airplanes.
 Stresses normal and emergency flight procedures and skills demonstrated and practiced for all phases of flight.
 Includes single-engine operation of a multi-engine airplane in varying flight environments and situations.
 Discusses complex systems operation as well as instrument flight procedures.
 Prepares the student for the required FAA Multi-engine Airplane Practical Test.
-May be delivered online.
+Course fee of $11,209 for flight applies.

 Prepares students for various maneuvers and operations necessary to instruct pilots for the FAA Multi-engine Airplane Practical Test.
 Teaches normal and emergency flight operations and procedures in all the various flight environments and regimes.
 Teaches the knowledge and skill necessary to operate a multi-engine airplane safely, while instructing multi-engine airplane pilots.
 Prepares students for the required FAA Multi-engine Airplane Instructor Practical Test.
 May be delivered online.